-Use the Bank of America Home Loan Assistance Glossary to gain a better understanding of commonly used mortgage loan terms and refinance terms, as well as foreclosure, short sale, deed in lieu, reverse mortgage and other home loan assistance terms explained in simple language so you can find the help you need.
+Use the Bank of America Home Loan Assistance Glossary to gain a better understanding of commonly used mortgage loan terms and refinance terms, as well as foreclosure, short sale, deed in lieu and other home loan assistance terms explained in simple language so you can find the help you need.

 - Adjustable-Rate Mortgage (ARM)